-Chicago braces for release of another police shooting video
+Video: Chicago man had gun, back turned when police shot him

 “It is important for the public to look at this with an open mind,” he said.

-Catanzara said the officer clearly saw Alvarez holding the weapon and that when he was shot, he was turning in the direction of the officer.
+He said the officer clearly saw Alvarez holding the weapon and that when he was shot, Alvarez was turning in the direction of the officer.

 “The officer fears (he) would turn and fire because that’s the motion he was making,” Catanzara said.